double-buffer/elemental/README.md

 - No indirect commands: The future will be about work graphs.

 ## 📋 Features

+Implemented features for current version **1.0.0-DEV3**:

+- Application:
+    - Application Lifetime with the same code for all platforms.
+    - Windows.
+- Graphics:
+    - Graphics Device.
+    - CommandQueues and CommandLists.
+    - SwapChain.
+    - Mesh shaders.
+- Tools:
+    - Shader Compiler.

 It currently runs on:

 | Platform | Graphics API      | Tools Supported |